This spinach pizza crust is a low carb pizza crust recipe.

 - 1 egg

 - 1 cup parmesan *Use fresh grated parmesan.

 - ¼ tsp salt

 - ¼ tsp pepper

 - Throw all ingredients into food processor.

 - Process until broken down, but not too soupy.
 Baby food consistency.
-(Blender will make it too soupy.)
+(Using a blender will make it too soupy.)